puppetlabs-toy-chest/puppet-module-tool/README.markdown

 Running
 -------

-There are a number of ways to run the `pmt` program:
+There are a number of ways to run the `puppet-module` program:

 1. *From a source code checkout:* Checkout the source code and from the checkout directory, run:

-    alias pmt=$PWD/bin/pmt
+    alias puppet-module=$PWD/bin/puppet-module

 2. *From a locally-built gem:* Checkout the source code and from the checkout directory, run: